PrisWen/100-days-of-code/README.md

 ## Day 11 : May 7 , 2020 |  Python OpenCV: Flipping an image

-**Today's Progress :** Today I learn how to flip an image, using Python and OpenCV.
+**Today's Progress :** Today I learned how to flip an image, using Python and OpenCV.

 **Thoughts :** I enjoy to learn about OpenCV

+## Day 12 : May 8 , 2020 |  Python OpenCV: Working with images

+**Today's Progress :** Today I learned how to convert an image to black and white, resizing and tile and image using Python and OpenCV.

+**Thoughts :** I almost finish the project in Python OpenCV